Master of Science in Criminology and Criminal Justice

-- PADM 520 Leadership and Administration (3 hours)
+- PAPP 520 Government & Nonprofit Leadership (3 hours)

-- PADM 561 Organizational Development and Theory (3 hours) (if not used to fulfill the core requirements)
+- PAPP 561 Organizational Development and Theory (3 hours) (if not used to fulfill the core requirements)

 (#denotes a required course if pursuing the Criminal Justice Administration concentration.
 This concentration is appropriate for those individuals who intend to pursue career choices primarily in administrative or managerial roles.)